 The Committee provides the Company's executive officers with long-term incentive compensation through grants of stock options under the Company's 1992 Incentive Stock Plan and the opportunity to purchase stock under the 1996 Employee Stock Purchase Plan (the "Purchase Plan").
 The Board believes that stock options provide the Company's executive officers with the opportunity to purchase and maintain an equity interest in the Company and to share in the appreciation of the value of the Company's Common Stock.
-The Board believes that stock options directly motivate an executive to maximize long-term shareholder value.
+The Board believes that stock options directly motivate an executive to maximize long-term stockholder value.
 The options also utilize vesting periods (generally four years) that encourage key executives to continue in the employ of the Company.
 The Board considers the grant of each option subjectively, considering factors such as the individual performance of the executive officer and the anticipated contribution of the executive officer to the attainment of the Company's long-term strategic performance goals.
 Long-term incentives granted in prior years are also taken into consideration.
-Executive officers of the Company, along with other employees of the Company, receive options under the 1992 Incentive Stock Plan based on performance criteria established by the Board of Directors.